mrbkiter/golang-template/README.md

 - utils
 - web (contains context)

-For pacakges related versions (API1) it should not be used in other packages.
-This approach wold help isolate API package versions and internal ones.
+For package related versions (API1) it should not be used in other packages.
+This approach helps isolate API package versions and internal ones.

 How to build and deploy.